 However, the protest as a form of objection is going through an interesting transition due to the rise of social media.
-With this new ease of reacting to world events via platforms like Facebook, Twitter and Instagram we can often find ourselves prisoners to this new found freedom, treading carefully in an unforgiving terrain where our online comments and political views can be used against us with devastating effects, in some cases causing people to lose their jobs, friends and extended networks.
+With this new ease of reacting to world events via platforms like Facebook, Twitter and Instagram we can often find ourselves prisoners to this new found freedom, treading carefully in the age of cancel-culture where our online social and political statements can be used against, often taken out of context with devastating effects, in some cases causing people to lose their jobs, friends and extended networks.

 From the 1st of January 2018 - 31st December 2018 I have not commented on, or taken a political

 stance on any social media news, but instead have been protesting